emsmccoy/pronunciationApp/backend/resources/springboot-for-5yo.md

 - The waiter is like the `Controller`.
 They take your order and make sure you get what you wan.

-- The kitchen is like the `Service`.
-It's where all the food is prepared.
+- Once the waiter has the order,  our restaurant is so big that all the waiters are queuing to deliver the orders to the **kitchen**: it's where all the food is prepared.
+Our restaurant has a <mark>orders-board</mark> where the waiter boss pins the order, it is like the `Service`.

 - In the kitchen, there's a chef who's like `JPA`.
 They know all the recipes and how to make the dishes just right.